evcc-io/evcc/README.md

 You'll find everything you need in our [documentation](https://docs.evcc.io/).

-## Contribute
+## Contributing

-Technical details on how to build evcc and contribute can be found [here](CONTRIBUTING.md).
+Technical details on how to contribute, how to add translations and how to build evcc from source can be found [here](CONTRIBUTING.md).

 ## Sponsorship